Emails, phone calls, impromptu meetings at someone's desk — these are all tools used daily in the office, and it works reasonably well.

 - approving projects with multiple moving parts

-The best thing about Loom is that it doesn't require the other person's live time.
-You can create a training video without scheduling a training, send a progress update without a weekly meeting, and explain a project without needing the decision maker on the line.
+The best thing about Loom is that it doesn't require the other person's synchronous time.
+You can create a training video without scheduling a training, send a progress update without a weekly meeting, and explain a project without needing the decision-maker on the line.
 It saves everyone time and makes communication much clearer.